-Records in Context (RiC)
+Records in Contexts (RiC)

-"Records in Context" (RiC) is a data model and ontology developed by the "Records in Context" expert group of the International Council on Archives (ICA).
+Records in Contexts (RiC) is a data model and ontology developed by the Expert Group on Archival Description (EGAD) of the International Council on Archives (ICA).
 RiC has been designed as a new standard for describing archival context and aims to enhance the representation, exchange, and connection of archival information.

 RiC Entities

-Records in Context identifies a total of 22 entities, which represent the main objects of interest for archivists that manage records retained for long-term preservation and access.
+Records in Contexts identifies a total of 22 entities, which represent the main objects of interest for archivists that manage records retained for long-term preservation and access.
 These entities are those required to provide the context that serves physical management, preservation, discovery, use, and understanding of the records over the course of their history.

 Of these 22 entities, four are at the very heart of an archive, as they describe the records and the contexts within which they emerge and are used over time.